35 Year Production Licence

 NIS Agreement – Shallow Algyö Play (2300 – 3500 Metres)

 In January 2013, Falcon agreed a three-well drilling exploration programme with NIS, owned 56 per cent by the Gazprom Group, to target the Algyö Play.
 NIS have made a cash payment of US$1.5 million to Falcon and agreed to drill three exploration wells by July 2014.
 NIS will earn 50 per cent of net production from the first three wells, and has the option to participate in any future drilling on terms to be negotiated, after paying Falcon US$2.75 million.
 Falcon is to be fully carried on the drilling and testing of the three exploration wells.
-Drilling preparations are already underway.
-NIS has informed the Company that it expects the first well to spud by the end of Q2 2013.

 Deep Makó Trough

 Between 2005 and 2007, Falcon acquired 1,100 km2 of 3D seismic data and executed a six-well drilling programme on the Deep Makó Trough.
 Each of the six wells encountered thick sequences of hydrocarbon bearing rocks, and tests flowed hydrocarbons from each tested horizon.
 Early exploration efforts focused on proving hydrocarbon potential and delineation of the basin in order to secure the Makó Production Licence.
-Falcon may seek to partner with an industry player to re-enter and develop the Deep Makó Trough play.
+Falcon will seek to partner with an industry player to re-enter and develop the Deep Makó Trough play.

 Falcon conducted small vertical stimulations on all but two wells (Mako-4 and Mako-7).
 Each of the zones tested flowed hydrocarbons to surface.
 These were exploration wells and no horizontal wells have been drilled at this stage.